Film vs. Digital

 Sure Thing Chapel

-A modern elopement chapel with three thoughtfully designed locations: the original chapel on Fremont Street, Sure Thing Too next door, and an upcoming Sure Thing Chapel NYC opening Spring 2026.
+A modern elopement chapel with three thoughtfully designed locations: the original chapel on Fremont Street, Sure Thing Too next door, and Sure Thing Chapel NYC.
 Blending new-Vegas kitsch with vintage charm, the chapel elevates the classic Vegas elopement through soft natural light and retro furnishings.
 Lady Elvis and Hellvis are available to officiate!
 I’d also love to photograph sessions at any Las Vegas hotel, chapel, or unique venue!

 TWA Hotel